TarunDamarasingiTMT/onlineshoppingmart/ReadMe.md

    If an invalid userId is entered, the system will return an error message indicating null.

 4. Applying Coupon Codes
-   Input: UserId, promoCode
+   Input: UserId, promoCode.
    Validations:
    if we entered wrong userId or entered promo code is invalid, an error message stating "Invalid user Id" / "Invalid promo code" will be returned.
    Functionality:
    If valid, the coupon will be applied to the total cart cost, providing a discount.

 5. Checkout Process
-   Input: userId
+   Input: userId.
    Functionality:
    During checkout, items in the cart will be processed.
 Users can apply a promo code based on their preference.
    The total cost of the items in the cart will be calculated, and the cart will be cleared.
    All relevant data will be stored in the Order History table.

 6. Order History
-   Input: userId
+   Input: userId.
    Functionality:
    After checkout, the cart will be empty, and the order details will be stored in the order history.
    Users can retrieve their order history by entering their userId.